Hårek Elvenes

-Hårek Elvenes (born 17 June 1959 in Sortland, Vesterålen) is a Norwegian politician for the Conservative Party.
+Hårek Elvenes (born 17 June 1959 in Sortland Municipality, Vesterålen) is a Norwegian politician for the Conservative Party.

-He was born in Sortland and finished the science branch of Sortland Upper Secondary School in 1978.
-He was graduated from the Army Engineering College in 1981 and held a diploma in civil engineering.
+He was born in Sortland Municipality and finished the science branch of Sortland Upper Secondary School in 1978.
+He graduated from the Army Engineering College in 1981 and held a diploma in civil engineering.
 He was an officer in the Norwegian Army (Brigaden i Nord-Norge/Brigade of North-Norway in the engineering company) until 1984.

 From 1984 to 1987 he worked in Aker Entreprenør.
 He graduated with a siv.øk. degree from the Norwegian School of Management in 1991, and took an MBA at the Norwegian School of Economics and Business Administration in 2005.
 He worked in Veidekke from 1996 to 2005, and is since 2007 the director of Forsvarsbygg Nord-Norge.
 He lives at Fossum.